strap/strap_sdk_pebble/README.md

     }
     ```

 If you made it this far, congrats!
 You've successfully integrated Strap into your Pebble application.
-We'll start crunching the numbers as data starts to flow into Strap, and you'll be seeing reports on the dashboard in about an hour.
+We'll start crunching the numbers as data starts to flow into Strap, and you'll be seeing reports on the dashboard in a few minutes.
 We have tested Strap in a variety of app configurations, but your feedback is extremely important to us in this beta period!
 If you have any questions, concerns, or problems with Strap Metrics, please let us know.
 You can open an issue on GitHub, visit our community support portal at http://strap.uservoice.com, email us at support@straphq.com, or tweet us @getstrap.